Turbinicarpus subterraneus (Backeb.) A. D. Zimm.

 Turbinicarpus prefer to be in a well ventilated position in full sun to maintain a good body color and spinal development.
-The golden rule when it comes to watering Turbinicarpus species is “never water when the compost is still damp”.
-This is the one error that will certainly kill any plant!
-Watering should commence in the spring late March to early April depending upon the weather conditions at the time.
+The golden rule when it comes to watering is "never water when the compost is still damp".
+This is the one error that will certainly kill any plant.
+Watering should commence in the spring depending upon the weather conditions at the time.
 The plants should initially be given a light spray to gently encourage them into growth.

 Turbinicarpus subterraneus is endemic to Mexico.
 Its natural habitat is hot deserts.